allenporter/synthetic-home/DESIGN.md

 The lower level description used by the intent test fixtures is close to the lower level representation used by the synthetic home custom component internally.
-We will use the higher level device based description when creating homes but ultimately it will generate the lower level description that is equivalent to the intent test fixture description and used insie the synthetic home component.
+We will use the higher level device based description when creating homes but ultimately it will generate the lower level description that is similar to the intent test fixture description and used inside the synthetic home component.

 If you want to use the the device description, it can generate the lower level entity descriptions.